RasyidAbdillah1406/twitterAPI/README.md

 # twitterAPI
 A practice to get my hands dirty on how to use API.
-But here I'll be using twitterAPI.
+Here, I'll be using twitterAPI.
 Feel free to comment and let's collaborate ;)

 For a better understanding before using this code, It's much better to see the tutorial on how to use twitter API.
 Therea are several things need to prepare :